informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 them to hold in every state that could be produced by `init` and a number of `step` actions.
 Intuitively, whatever happens, the property should hold true.

-It is important to distinguish between the properties that we like to be invariants and the properties that we have proven to be invariants.
+It is important to distinguish between the properties that we would like to be invariants and the properties that we have proven to be invariants.
 To be precise, the former properties are called *invariant candidates*, whereas the latter are actually called *invariants*.

 ## 16. Defining the total supply invariant

-*3 more steps to the finish line*
+*6 more steps to the finish line*

 **Code snippet:**